BharathxD/TheRustLang/Notes/README.md

 - It is very rare for Rust functions to take ownership of heap-owning data structures like Vec and String.
 - Heap data can only be accessed through its current owner, not a previous owner.
 - Rust deallocates heap data once its owner goes out of scope.
+- Slices are a special kind of reference that refer to sub-ranges of a sequence, like a string or a vector.